Cimetério dos Prazeres. Cemetery of Pleasures.

 You might recall that I wrote about the political organization of Portugal having 18 districts that are further divided into municipalities.
 Without wanting to become tangled up in BUreaucracy, I omitted the fact that large municipalities are further divided into civil parishes.
 Lisbon, as of the date of this post, has 24 civil parishes.

-(Wikimedia Commons Own Work by Gazilion CC-0)
+[Map from Wikimedia Commons Own Work by Gazilion CC-0.]

 Prazeres was a civil parish of Lisbon until 8 December 2012 when the municipality underwent an administrative reorganization incorporating Prazeres into the parish of Estrela.
 Thus, the name Cimetério de Prazeres (much like the more famous Cimetière de l’Est AKA Père Lachais in Paris), simply provided its location.
 As I wrote, direct and prosaic.

-Walking in circles
+Walking in circles.

-I’m sure that generations hence children will look at some of the technology of our age that we might view as remarkable and consider it quaint in much the same we view, say, the horse drawn carriages of our forbears.
+I’m sure that generations hence children will look at some of the technology of our age that we might view as remarkable and consider it quaint in much the same way we view, say, the horse drawn carriages of our forbears.
 Dressed as I would be at home, I set out that Thursday morning a stranger in a strange city who spoke only a few words of the national language yet confident that I’d be able to walk nearly three kilometers through a maze of neighborhoods I knew not at all from the hotel to the Cemetery of Pleasures.
 Whence this bold confidence?
 Why, the GPS navigation app on my phone of course.

 However, as most of us know, there are times when the dream of GPS transforms into a nightmare – or in this instance – a daymare.
 I’ve always had a problem with the initial steps of GPS directions when it commands the user to proceed in a cardinal or intercardinal direction.
 I’m an American in Lisbon.
 If I knew north from west, I might need fewer directions.
 In this instance my work around was simply to ask the hotel doorman which way I should start.